 STUMBLING AND MUMBLING

-This New Zealand based economics blog was created by two economists, Eric Crampton and Seamus Hogan.
-They explore a range of fascinating topics from sports economics to housing and much more.
-Sharp and easy to follow analysis.
+This New Zealand based economics blog was created by economists, Eric Crampton, Chief Economist with The New Zealand Initiative in Wellington and Adjunct Senior Fellow, and the late Dr. Seamus Hogan.
+The blog explores a wide range of fascinating topics from sports economics to housing, and much more.
+The posts are quick witted and feature easy to follow analysis.

 MAINSTREAM MEDIA BLOGS

-These blogs are hosted by large mainstream media magazines and newspapers like The Wall Street Journal, The Economist and The New York Times.
+These blogs are created by mainstream media outlets such as the Wall Street Journal, the Economist, and the New York Times.

 REAL TIME ECONOMICS